DC Gay Flag Football League

-DC Gay Flag Football League (DCGFFL) is a 501(c)(3) nonprofit LGBT flag football league consisting of 20 teams in Washington, D.C.
+DC Gay Flag Football League (DCGFFL) is a 501(c)(3) nonprofit LGBTQ flag football league consisting of 20 teams in Washington, D.C.
 It is a member of Team DC, which provides a network of sporting outlets for the LGBT community of the Washington Metropolitan area, and National Gay Flag Football League.

 History

 The DCGFFL has its roots in the 1990s when a group of gay men began to play seven versus seven pick up flag football at the National Mall on Sunday mornings.
 Another group that played near Dupont Circle later joined.
 In 1994, the league formed as an organized unit.
 DCGFFL incorporated on April 23, 2009.
 In September 2010, DCGFFL premiered in its first season as an official league.
 It operates under the National Gay Flag Football League and competes in the National Gay Bowl.

 Teams

-League teams are composed of both men and women, as well as LGBT and straight players. competing in four conferences.
+League teams are composed of both men and women, as well as LGBT and straight players.
+Recent registration data shows approximately 30% of players identify as straight.

-The League has also organized a recreation league comprising four teams.
+The League has also organized a recreation league comprising four to six teams.
 It is designed to prepare players for the main competitive teams in the DCGFFL.
 The League is open to people of any orientation.
 More recently, the number of heterosexual players joining DCGFFL has increased.

 In 2010, DCGFLL had 90 players and seven teams during its first season.
 In 2011, DCGFLL had 200 players and 12 teams during its second season.
 In 2014, DCGFLL had approximately 275 players and 20 teams.
 In 2015, DCGFLL had approximately 270 players and 20 teams during its 10th season.
 In 2017, DCGFLL has more than 300 players and 22 teams during its 13th season.